 Check the outside of your property for flying hazards.
 Secure tools, for example, fences and bikes.
 Also, ensure your shed, lawnmower, grill, construction material, and other outside things are safely stored and anchored.

-Remember that 130 mph winds can carry and throw these things around and may hit the window, door, and roof with such force that may cause significant damages and even worse injuries to someone in the house.
+Remember that 130 mph winds can carry and throw these things around and may hit the window, door, and roof with such force that it may cause significant damages and, even worse, injuries to someone in the house.

 You’ll likewise need to cut trees and branches, particularly those near your property.
-Clear out your gutters and check the foundation of your home for any signs of failure.
+Clear out your gutters and check your home’s foundation for any signs of failure.
 Fixing these issues early could decrease a larger destruction bill later.